 When people mention diving in Bonaire, shore diving is what probably comes to most people's minds.
-After all, this is Bonaire's claim to fame - and rightly so (check out our page of tips for Bonaire shore diving.)
+After all, this is Bonaire's claim to fame - and rightly so.

 However, Bonaire also offers boat diving with Klein Bonaire being the main destination.

 Klein Bonaire is located right off the shore of Bonaire and many boat rides to the dive sites are only about 10-20 minutes, depending on the site.

 Many Bonaire dive packages offer the option of including some boat dives along with unlimited shore diving.
 We chose this option and added 6 boat dives to our dive package.

 We ended up only using 5 of the boat dives so we could do more shore diving (there were some special circumstances however - dock being worked on, had to travel to a marina to get boat, boat schedule cut back, etc.).

 Our decision to do less boat dives wasn't a reflection of the quality of the diving off of Klein Bonaire - rather a reflection of the special circumstances mentioned above.